• Skip to main content

 Temple Location

-Goa Gajah temple Ubud location is on the west side of Bedulu village, Blahbatuh district, Gianyar regency.
+Goa Gajah temple, Ubud location is located on the west side of Bedulu village, Blahbatuh district, Gianyar regency.
 It is about 26 km from Denpasar city.
-The exact location is on the cliff’s edge and is the point meeting of a small river in Bedulu village.
+The exact location is on the cliff’s edge and is the point of meeting of a small river in Bedulu village.

 To make getting to the Elephant Cave Temple Ubud location easier, please click the link below.